chloenott/city-explorer/README.md

 ## Overview

 This is a class assignment for Code Fellows 301.
-This is a city guide app that enables a user to search for a city to map its location, to find out what movies are showing and to find out what the weather will be like.
+This is a city guide app that enables a user to search for a city to map its location, to list what movies are related to that city, and to show the weather forecast.

 ## Getting Started

 The client side of this app runs in most modern browsers, and an internet connection will be needed for the API calls.
-The host for the website will need to be provided API keys.
-TODO: Server side to come later.
+The server side of this app needs to be installed onto server capable of running nodejs.
+Relevant API keys will need to be supplied to the server and client side hosts.

 ## Architecture

 Written in JavaScript using the React (for UI) and Axios (for API calls) libraries.
 LocationIQ is the API used for getting location data.
+Additional API calls are made to a custom nodejs/express server, which in turn makes API calls to get movie and weather data.

 ## Change Log

 1/1/21: First release that implements the location functionality.
+1/2/21: Added placeholder weather data.
+1/3/21: Added live weather and movie data.

 ## Credit and Collaborations